 Using Renewal Hook Directories

-• Create an executable script (e.g., restart-app.sh) to restart your server:
+Create an executable script (e.g., restart_server.sh

 #!/bin/bash